awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-add-blogs-as-subdomains-to-your-wordpress-multisite.md

 1. Sign in to the administration dashboard of your WordPress Multisite instance\.
 **Note**
-For more information, see [Getting the application user name and password for your 'Certified by Bitnami' instance in Amazon Lightsail](log-in-to-your-bitnami-application-running-on-amazon-lightsail.md)\.
+For more information, see [Getting the application user name and password for your Bitnami instance in Amazon Lightsail](log-in-to-your-bitnami-application-running-on-amazon-lightsail.md)\.

 1. Choose **My Sites**, then **Network Admin**, and **Sites** in the top navigation pane\.
-![\[Sites menu in the WordPress administration dashboard.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/wp-multisite-add-blogs-as-subdomains-sites-menu.png)
+![\[Sites menu in the WordPress administration dashboard.\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/wp-multisite-add-blogs-as-subdomains-sites-menu.png)

 1. Choose **Add New** to add a new blog site\.

 1. Enter a site address, which is the subdomain that will be used for the new blog site\.
-![\[Add new site in the WordPress administration dashboard.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/wp-multisite-add-blogs-as-subdomains-add-new-site.png)
+![\[Add new site in the WordPress administration dashboard.\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/wp-multisite-add-blogs-as-subdomains-add-new-site.png)

 1. Enter a site title, select a site language, and enter an admin email\.

 1. Choose **Add Site**\.

    At this point, the new blog site has been created in your WordPress Multisite instance, but the subdomain is not yet configured to route to the new blog site\.
 Continue to the next step to add an address record \(A record\) to your domain’s DNS zone\.
-![\[Sites list in the WordPress administartion dashboard.\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/wp-multisite-add-blogs-as-subdomains-sites-list.png)
+![\[Sites list in the WordPress administration dashboard.\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/wp-multisite-add-blogs-as-subdomains-sites-list.png)

 ## Add an address record \(A record\) to your domain’s DNS zone<a name="add-an-address-record-to-your-domains-dns-zone"></a>